MagnificentJake/magnificentjake.github.io/index.markdown

 layout: home
 ---

-*This place is still under construction, but there's still plenty to poke around and see.*
-{: style="text-align: center; color: #777;"}
+🚧 *This place is still under construction – bear with me – but there's still plenty to poke around and see.* 🚧 {: style="text-align: center; color: #777;"}
 <br>